REGUA works very closely with a small but dedicated team of volunteers in the UK.

 He is the secretary of the Brazilian Atlantic Rainforest Trust (BART), a council member of the Rainforest Trust and served for many years as a council member of the World Land Trust – all major donors to REGUA.

 Alan is a retired accountant and in addition to his support to REGUA has served as the honorary treasurer and then chairman of the British Trust for Ornithology, honorary treasurer of the RSPB and as a director of Wetlands International.
-He is now serving as a trustee of Butterfly Conservation and has recently become a director of a very large rainforest project in Sumatra.
+He is now a director of a very large rainforest project in Sumatra.

 Volunteer Coordinator and Birdfair Coordinator

-Rachel first visited REGUA in 2006 as a volunteer, just as the volunteer programme was starting, when she took a career break in order to travel around South America with her partner Lee.
-During a three month spell at REGUA, Rachel helped develop and marked out many of the trails at REGUA that are now so important for visitors and researchers, and produced the first REGUA trail leaflets, that are still in use today.
-In 2008 Rachel also spent a few months volunteering as our Lodge Host.
+Rachel first visited REGUA in 2006 as a volunteer, just as the volunteer programme was starting, when she took a career break to travel around South America with her partner Lee.
+During three months at REGUA, Rachel developed and marked out many of the trails at REGUA that are now so important for visitors and researchers, produced the first REGUA trail leaflets, still in use today and assisted Mauricio in the nursery.
+In 2008 Rachel also spent a few months volunteering as the Lodge Host.

-Over the years Rachel has become increasingly involved in the project.
-Based in the UK, Rachel is the Volunteer Coordinator for REGUA and the first point of contact for volunteer enquiries from all over the world, and also organises the REGUA stand at the British Birdwatching Fair held annually at Rutland in the UK – a key event for promoting REGUA’s conservation work and attracting tourists to stay at the lodge, and assists with updating the REGUA website and social media.
-Rachel is also secretary of the charity Wader Quest
+Rachel has become increasingly involved in the project and is now REGUA Volunteer Coordinator and the first point of contact for volunteer enquiries from all over the world.
+She also manages and organises the REGUA stand at the British Birdwatching Fair held annually in the UK; a key event for promoting REGUA’s conservation work and attracting tourists to stay at the lodge, and assists with lodge management as well as updating the website and social media.
+Outside of REGUA, Rachel was also a founding trustee for the UK charity Wader Quest.

 Rachel writes, “REGUA is an inspirational place to visit, especially with Nicholas and Raquel’s never ending enthusiasm and dedication to the reserve and I am very honoured in be involved”.